gitter-badger/dental-product/README.md

 ###Authors

  * **Danny Fan**
+     * Implemented the Model and the Controller
+     * Connected the UI with the database
+     * Wrote initial Perl scripts to perform basic routing
+     * Queried data from the database and rendered it with the provided templates
  * **Prithaj Nath**
    	 * Designed UI/UX using Bootstrap
-	 * Implented the design in accordance with the MVC framework
+	   * Implmented the design in accordance with the MVC framework
 	   * Added interactivity using JQuery
 	   * Integrated the View with the Model and the Controller
  * **Sergio Andujar**
  * **Rahul Arora**
  * **Trevan Albright**